 Vitamins B2, B3, B5 and B6 are particularly useful for controlling weight, and here’s why: Vitamin B2 helps to turn fat, sugar and protein into energy.
 B3 is a component of the glucose tolerance factor (GTF), which is released every time blood sugar rises, and vitamin B3 helps to keep the levels in balance.
 Vitamin B5 has been shown to help with weight loss because it helps to control fat metabolism.
 B6 is also important for maintaining hormone balance and, together with B2 and B3, is necessary for normal thyroid hormone production.
 Any deficiencies in these vitamins can affect thyroid function and consequently affect the metabolism.

 The B vitamins are also essential for the liver to convert your ‘old’ hormones into harmless substances which can then be excreted from the body.

-Unfortunately, because our soil has been depleted by overfarming, there is very little natural zinc found in our food.
-Furthermore, processing and refining strip out what little might be remaining.
-So no matter how good your diet, you may not be getting anywhere near the levels of zinc that you need.
-There are two approaches to this: you can eat whole organic food, which has much more rigorous controls on farming methods, or you can add a zinc supplement to your diet.
+The world’s soil has been depleted by overfarming, so there is very little natural zinc found in fruits and vegetables.
+No matter how good your diet, you may not be getting anywhere near the levels of zinc that you need.
+There are two approaches to this: you can eat whole organic food, which has much more rigorous controls on farming methods, or you can add a good chelated zinc supplement (about 20mg a day, perhaps) to your diet.
 But why is it so important?